 Jerrid Kruse.
 At the graduation ceremony in May, 2019, Associate Professor of Education won the university honor of the Madelyn Levitt Teacher of the Year.

 Debbie Dodge, Dean's Office staff member, received the staff award for Dedicated Service while Tonia Land, Associate Professor of Mathematics and Technology, received a faculty award for Leadership at the SOE Awards Ceremony.

-Trent Grundmeyer and Matt Bruinikool received Tenure and Promotion to Associate Professor while DeDe Small and Michael Couvillon received Tenure and Promotion to Full Professor.
+Matt Bruinikool received Tenure and Promotion to Associate Professor while DeDe Small and Michael Couvillon received Tenure and Promotion to Full Professor.

 Matthew Hayden was granted Tenure and Promotion to Associate Professor.
 Kevin Lam was granted Tenure and Promotion to Associate Professor and Wade Leuwerke was granted Promotion to Full Professor.

 Catherine Gillespie, Associate Dean, just published a book entitled Putting Together the Puzzle Pieces of Full Eating Disorder Recovery.
 It's available on Amazon in paper and kindle version.
 The book integrates the results of two research studies that Dr. Gillespie conducted, along with her own personal experience and many, many references to others' research.
 The readable academic book is a rarity but this one manages to hit the mark.